lauroBRCWB/bookmarks/README.md

 > * **Dumbledore**: Ah, you see...
 Only a person who wanted to find the stone, but not use it would be able to get it.
 That is one of my more brilliant ideas.
 > * That is indeed brilliant.
 And if you extrapolate that to the "power", this applies in a very interesting way.
 12. The best way to say no, is to say a strong conditionally yes.
 For example, you bring all your argumentation why it's a no. Then you say that if the other person really needs you to say yes, you show to them the consequences of doing so.
 Then, they will find a hard time to overrule you.
+13. The McGurk Effect and its relevance that we should always try to remove the noise so that we can take knowledge out of the information.

 # Leadership